atomic-package/docs/docs/pages/scroll.md

 # Scroll

-<p class="uk-text-lead">Scroll smoothly when jumping to different sections on a page.</p>
+<p class="text docsLeadText">Scroll smoothly when jumping to different sections on a page.</p>

 ## Usage